Hudson's Bay Company: 2025 liquidation and dissolution

 HBC filed for creditor protection in Canada under the Companies' Creditors Arrangement Act on 7 March 2025, after failing to secure financing and consistently delaying in paying suppliers.
-The filing came during a trade war with the United States and an escalation of the retail apocalypse due to the COVID-19 pandemic.
+The filing came during a trade war with the United States and an escalation of the ongoing retail apocalypse due to the COVID-19 pandemic.
 Chief financial officer Jennifer Bewley warned that if funding was not received within days, it would struggle with payroll obligations, lease defaults, and possible store closings.
 HBC began liquidating 74 Hudson's Bay stores, two Saks Fifth Avenue stores, and all 13 Saks Off Fifth outlets later that month, resulting in 9,000 employee layoffs.
 HBC intended for six Hudson's Bay stores in Ontario and Quebec to stay open.
 However, on 23 April, the company announced the liquidation of all remaining stores after a court ruling determined that it was unlikely that they would be bought.
 All remaining Hudson's Bay, Saks Fifth Avenue, and Saks Off Fifth stores were permanently closed by 1 June.

 In early May, the liquidator solicited bids for HBC's leases, intellectual property, and real estate.
 By 3 June, HBC had completed its efforts to auction off its store leases.
 62 leases had no bidder interest, and were returned to their landlords, and 12 properties were co-owned by RioCan, who decided to put them into receivership.
 On 23 May, successful bids were made by Ruby Liu Commercial Investment Corporation for 28 Hudson's Bay store leases.
 Objections were made by landlords for 23 of the leases, citing an insufficient business plan, financing, or retail expertise.
 On 23 June, the court approved the acquisition of 3 leases where Liu was the landlord.
 By late July 2025, HBC reached a deal with YM Inc. to sell the leases to five stores in Ontario, Alberta, and Manitoba for $5.3 million.
 On 31 July, a deal was reached with Ivanhoe Realties Inc. to sell the lease to a store in a mall owned by Ivanhoe Cambridge.
 On 24 October, the Ontario Supreme Court sided with landlords for the 23 disputed store leases and rejected Liu's bid to acquire them.